 On a serious note, it was in summer of 1943 that 2,760 naval vessels from different points were converging on the island of Sicily.

 The capture of Sicily was a strategic success, not only liberating a people, but it opened the Mediterranean Sea lanes for the first time since 1941.
 On July 25, 1943, the Italian dictator Mussolini was toppled from power.
-Above, peering across the Strait of Messina through binoculars is Gen. Dwight D. Eisenhower.
+Above, peering across the Strait of Messina through binoculars are Generals.
+Dwight D. Eisenhower and Bernard L. Montgomery.
 In America on August 17, it was announced on radio that Sicily was liberated with 135,000 Axis taken.
 There are many more websites explaining Operation Husky, and this one is pretty good.
 Success came at a high cost, however.
 The taking of Sicily had cost the United States 2,811 killed in action and some 6,000 wounded.
 United Kingdom forces had 2,727 killed and 2,900 wounded.
 Some had died when Allied gunners on the invasion ships fired on the second wave of transport gliders due to a mistaken belief they were German aircraft; and shot down 23 C-47s.
 Pictured is a terrifying explosion caught on camera of the Liberty ship explosion after being hit by a German Hs 293 rocket.
 See this photo in color.

 The combined Axis forces lost about 8,900 men with some 46,000 wounded.
 Over 140,000 Axis troops had been captured.
 But, the worst news of all was that they were able to evacuate tens of thousands to Italy.
 The Germans evacuated some 52,000 troops, 14,105 vehicles and 47 tanks.
 The Italians still loyal to Mussolini evacuated some 62,000 troops and 227 vehicles.
 All across the Strait of Messina, where the so-called arsenal of democracy Allied ships, subs and planes could have been set to trap the foe--the Allies enjoyed air superiority, as they had some 3,700 aircraft as opposed to 1,600 for the Axis force--however, they blew it.
 History books tell us the Strait of Messina was protected by 120 heavy and 112 light anti-aircraft guns and those Axis guns and their crews did the trick.
 If you are visiting New Orleans, check out the big national museum of WW II.
 It used to be called the Normandy Museum but not anymore as it encompasses the entire Second World War.
 Mr. Valentine has been a member since 1994.